hennas/RevMusic/README.md

 ## Installations

-**Note: This must be done before db tests can be run!
+**Note: This must be done before tests can be run!
 Virtual environment recommended.**

 To run the application you should run the following commands (on Linux):
 ```bash